wywu/wywu.github.io/_pages/research.md

 layout: page
 title: Research
 permalink: /research/
-description: One central goal of my research is to explore a way to help people re-create and edit the digital world more easily.
-My research interests lie at the intersection of Computer Vision, Computer Graphics and Machine Learning.
-This page lists some representative works in <b>generative model</b> and <b>digital human</b>.
+description: The central goal of my research is to make Artificial Intelligence (AI) systems more and more usable.
+To ultimately achieve the usability of AI systems, my research focuses on the following two key directions.
+1) Learning to perceive the real world to make the perceiving more effective with less supervision and 2) learning to generate/re-create the digital world to make the expressing easier with less human intervention.
+This page lists some representative work in the <b>generative model</b>, <b>digital human</b>, and <b>video understanding</b>.
 nav: true
 nav_order: 2
-display_categories: [generative model, digital human]
+display_categories: [generative model, digital human, video understanding]
 horizontal: false
 ---